codeforkjeff/adventofcode2024/README.md

 Anyway, day 17 part 2 is the last remaining puzzle for me.
 Like day 24, it involves implementing a computer.
 Ugh, I dislike these types of problems so much.

+### 1/16/2025

+I owe the solution to day 17 part 2 entirely to my friend [Rob](https://github.com/robabrazado/adventofcode2024/) and discussions I found on reddit.

+It may be that there's only one viable approach to this problem, as every single solution I looked at did it pretty much the same way, by analyzing what the program in the puzzle input actually did.
+I'm fairly sure there's no "generic" solution, since not every program is a quine.

+I wrote up my own understanding of the solution in comments in the code.

+This was my least favorite puzzle by far.
+Finishing days 24 and 17 last is pretty good evidence I suck at looking for patterns in machine instructions and logic gates.

+But now I'm FINISHED!
+It's a great feeling, especially after not being able to complete AoC 2018.

+I'll write up a post-mortem in a few days.